 Academy of Self Defense makes it easy to learn all types of martial arts and fighting styles.
 We offer a variety of live online classes to choose from so you can begin learning the best martial art for your unique training style.
 With over 30 classes weekly and over 900 on-demand videos of classes, seminars, and training modules nothing is holding you back from cross training from the comfort of your own home.
 We make it easy to become a well-rounded fighter and experienced martial artist while staying active at the same time.
 Learn Krav Maga, Self Defense, Muay Thai kickboxing and more with experienced coaches who want you to succeed at Academy of Self Defense.

 READY TO START YOUR CROSS TRAINING?

 Take live online classes with us!
 We have over 30 classes every week.
 We also have over 900 Videos on Demand of past classes, seminars, and training videos.
 Learn Krav Maga, Self Defense, Muay Thai Kickboxing, & More...
 Start your FREE TRIAL TODAy!

-This article was inspired by Joe Rogan's Vlog/Podcast on Self Defense Martial Arts: ‘Learn To Beat Trained Killers Instead of Untrained Individuals’.
-BJJ and Taekwondo Joe Rogan black belt believes those techniques don’t work on trained fighters but only on so called ‘untrained fighters’.
-He talks about in detail in this video where he is asked about Krav Maga and if it is more effective than Grappling arts for self defense…
+This article was inspired by Joe Rogan’s Podcast on Self Defense Martial Arts: ‘Learn to Beat Trained Killers Instead of Untrained Individuals.’
+BJJ and Taekwondo black belt, Joe Rogan, believed those techniques are ineffective against trained fighters but only on so-called ‘untrained fighters.’
+Rogan goes into more detail in the video where he is asked if Krav Maga is more effective than grappling self-defense techniques.